 Figure 2: A simplified block diagram of an ADC (left) and the binary output of the ADC (y-axis), as a function of input level (x-axis)

 Now, let us take a closer look at how averaging improves the resolution.
 In the real world, the input voltage at the ADC contains a certain level of noise.
-For the purposes of demonstration, we assume the noise can be approximated by white Gaussian noise, and centered around 0.4 V. By acquiring multiple samples from the ADC, a histogram of the output can be plotted.
+For demonstration, we assume the noise can be approximated by white Gaussian noise and centered around 0.4 V. By acquiring multiple samples from the ADC, a histogram of the output can be plotted.

 Figure 3: A graphical illustration of an input signal with a Gaussian distribution, centered at 0.4 V. The blue bars represent a possible histogram of the ADC output counts after measuring certain number of samples.

 Although most of the sample points fall into the [1, 0] bin (0.5 V), a certain number of sample points give the reading of [0, 1] (0.25 V).
 If we take the average, the result is in between 0.25 V and 0.5 V, and leaning toward 0.5 V. Therefore, it effectively increases the resolution of the 2-bit ADC and a more accurate result can be estimated.